SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud-autoconf-java.md

 To deploy this tutorial's application you first need to go inside it's project directory and then push the application:

 ```
-cd spring-cloud-autoconf
+cd spring-cloud-autoconf-java
 cf push
 ```

-This will push the application and will give the application the name specified by the manifest: `solace-sample-spring-cloud-autoconf`.
+This will push the application and will give the application the name specified by the manifest: `solace-sample-spring-cloud-autoconf-java`.

 ## Providing other Properties to the application.

-The configuration properties affecting the creation of Sessions is stored in [SolaceJavaProperties](https://github.com/SolaceLabs/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solace/labs/spring/boot/autoconfigure/SolaceJavaProperties.java), the Auto Configuration takes care of injecting Cloud Provided Solace Messaging Credentials into the `SolaceJavaProperties` which is used by the SpringJCSMPFactory instance.
+The configuration properties affecting the creation of Sessions is stored in [SolaceJavaProperties](https://github.com/SolaceProducts/solace-java-spring-boot/blob/master/solace-java-spring-boot-autoconfigure/src/main/java/com/solace/labs/spring/boot/autoconfigure/SolaceJavaProperties.java), the Auto Configuration takes care of injecting Cloud Provided Solace Messaging Credentials into the `SolaceJavaProperties` which is used by the SpringJCSMPFactory instance.

-Additional properties can be set in `SolaceJavaProperties`, Example of setting reconnectRetryWaitInMillis to 5000 milliseconds, and reapplySubscriptions to 'true':
+Additional properties can be set in `SolaceJavaProperties`, for naming details refer to the [Application Properties section of `solace-java-spring-boot`](https://github.com/SolaceProducts/solace-java-spring-boot#updating-your-application-properties ).
+Example of setting reconnectRetryWaitInMillis to 5000 milliseconds, and reapplySubscriptions to 'true':

 ```
 cd spring-cloud-autoconf
-cf set-env solace-sample-spring-cloud-autoconf SOLACE_JAVA_RECONNECT_RETRY_WAIT_IN_MILLIS 5000
+cf set-env solace-sample-spring-cloud-autoconf solace.java.SOLACE_JAVA_RECONNECT_RETRY_WAIT_IN_MILLIS 5000
-cf set-env solace-sample-spring-cloud-autoconf SOLACE_JAVA_REAPPLY_SUBSCRIPTIONS true
+cf set-env solace-sample-spring-cloud-autoconf solace.java.SOLACE_JAVA_REAPPLY_SUBSCRIPTIONS true
 cf restage solace-sample-spring-cloud-autoconf
 ```